-Restricting the analysis of securitized non-GSE loans to those that qualify according to the 2011 proposed QRM definition yields SDQ levels between 4.21% and 5.14% depending on loan type.
-While this is a significantly lower SDQ compared to all non-GSE securitized loans in the MBSdata database, it remains about six times higher than the 0.69% SDQ for QRM qualifying GSE loans.
+Restricting the analysis of securitized non-GSE loans to those that qualify according to the 2011 proposed QRM definition yields SDQ levels between 1.36% and 3.75% depending on loan type.
+While these are significantly lower SDQ rates compared to all non-GSE securitized loans in the MBSdata database, the SDQ rate for all securitized non-GSE QRM loans remains about four times higher than the 0.69% SDQ for QRM qualifying GSE loans.
 This suggests potential differences in the underwriting standards between non-GSE and GSE purchased loans that are not captured by the reported loan characteristics.
-Alternative explanations include misreported loan characteristics that are systematically different between the two databases, or a potential bias in the selection of loans included in the MBSData database.
+Alternative explanations include misreported loan characteristics11 that are systematically different between the two databases, or a potential bias in the selection of loans included in the MBSData database.12

 In a separate (untabulated) analysis we consider how the Table 3 results change when restricted by loan type.
-Of each of the loans that meet all but one of the 2011 proposed QRM thresholds, those with FICO≤690 are associated with the highest marginal SDQ levels, as high as 18.81% for cash-out refinances.
+Of each of the loans that meet all but one of the 2011 proposed QRM thresholds, those that do not meet the threshold FICO \geq 690 are associated with the highest marginal SDQ levels, as high as 18.08% for cash-out refinances.
 LTV with PMI is the next most important contributor to SDQ levels.
 Loans that do not meet the LTV (with PMI) levels, exhibit SDQ levels that reach 13.03% for cash-out refinances.